-The School of Business offers a Bachelor of Science in Business and a Bachelor of Arts in Management.
+The School of Business offers a Bachelor of Science in Business and a Bachelor of Science in Management.

-- All applicants must complete a formal application. - Official transcripts from every college or university attended (in any country) since high school must be submitted.
-Only transcripts sent to the Office of Student Records or Enrollment and Operations from the registrar of each institution attended will be accepted as official.
-No portion of a college record may be omitted from consideration of eligibility for transfer. - Forty semester credits of accepted transfer and assessment credit are required for admission.
-Courses taken in the University of Redlands School of Business core program cannot be applied to the 40-credit minimum. - A minimum grade point average of 2.00 (C) on a 4.0 scale is required in all college courses acceptable to the University of Redlands. - Three years of full-time work experience since high school graduation must be presented, which may be cumulative and may include time spent at home as a family caregiver. - International students whose primary language is not English must present a TOEFL score of 500 (or 173 for the computer-based test or 61 for the Internet-based test) or higher.
+All applicants must complete a formal application and include:

+- · Official transcripts from every college or university attended (in any country) since high school must be submitted.
+Only transcripts sent to the Registrar's Office or to Graduate and Professional Enrollment from the registrar of each institution attended will be accepted as official.
+No portion of a college record may be omitted from consideration of eligibility for transfer.
+Applicants must have all international coursework evaluated by International Education Research Foundation (IERF) and must request an official "detail report" - Forty semester credits of accepted transfer and assessment credit are required for admission.
+Courses taken in the University of Redlands School of Business core program cannot be applied to the 40-credit minimum - A minimum grade point average of 2.00 (C) on a 4.0 scale is required in all college courses acceptable to the University of Redlands - •Three years of full-time work experience since high school graduation must be presented, which may be cumulative and may include time spent at home as a family caregiver